A proof of the Kotzig-Ringel-Rosa Conjecture: Preliminaries

-The proof of this claim follows a corollary of the graceful expansion theorem.
-Let $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ be subject to $f\left(0\right)=0$ and such that $G_{f}$ is already gracefully labeled.
-Our proof argument focuses on the row addition setup just below where $t\in\left\{ 0,1\right\} $.
+The proof of this claim follows as a corollary of theorem (\ref{Graceful_Expansion_Theorem}).
+Let $f\in\mathbb{Z}_{n}^{\mathbb{Z}_{n}}$ be subject to $f\left(0\right)=0$ and such that $G_{f}$ is already gracefully labeled thereby simplifying the graceful expansion to the setting where $\sigma_{\gamma}=$ id (the identity permutation).
+Our argument focuses on the row addition setup described below where $t\in\left\{ 0,1\right\} $.
 The setup stems from the graceful expansion theorem\\